-I was at the rock climbing wall at our gym the other day when I heard a little boy say to his dad, “I don’t know if I can do it.
-I’m scared.”He was referring to the route he was hoping to climb.
+I was at the rock-climbing wall at our gym the other day when I heard a little boy say to his dad, “I don’t know if I can do it.
+I’m scared.”
+He was referring to the route he was hoping to climb.
 His dad, who seemed relatively supportive and encouraging toward his son replied, “You can do it.
 Big boys don’t get scared.”

-Although perhaps said with good intentions, this statement made me sigh and feel concerned about another generation of boys and men (and even girls and women) being taught that it isn’t okay to experience perceived “weaker”emotions.
+Although perhaps said with good intentions, this statement made me sigh and feel concerned about another generation of boys and men (and even girls and women) being taught that it isn’t okay to experience perceived “weaker” emotions.
 And more importantly, what they can do when these inevitable feelings do creep up.

 Part of the reason it is so difficult to respond well when our children/friends/partners are experiencing difficult emotions (besides all of the gender messages we are socialized to adhere to) is that in order to be empathetic, we have to actually touch that part in ourselves that knows what it is like to feel that feeling.
 And that is scary!
-And what is more scary is to imagine your child feeling that, and so the easiest thing to do is brush it under the rug, dismiss or minimize the feeling, shame the feeling, or try to make them feel better.
+And what is scarier is to imagine your child feeling that, and so the easiest thing to do is brush it under the rug, dismiss or minimize the feeling, shame the feeling, or try to make them feel better.
 Unfortunately, this generally leads to the other person feeling like they are not heard, that their feelings don’t matter, that they should be ashamed of those feelings and are bad for having them, or that they need to keep their feelings to themselves in the future.
 And it generally intensifies the feeling while causing isolation.

 I’m certain the father at the gym did not want for his response to his son to have any of these outcomes.
 Likely, he was wanting to help socialize his son to stereotypical gender norms that he learned (without even realizing it necessarily), and he probably honestly didn’t know how to respond.
 I did keep my mouth shut at the gym, but here are a few thoughts about how I hope to handle these conversations with my children and what you might do when your kids are experiencing painful or difficult emotions.